 While exploring Philopappos Hill, you likely worked up an appetite.
 Fortunately, there are two fantastic spots nearby where you can get a taste of traditional fare!

-Next up is the outstanding Acropolis Museum.
+Before heading up the hilltop, visit the outstanding Acropolis Museum.
 The modern, 3-story building houses the most precious artifacts from Acropolis Hill.
-Visitors can see original statues up close, like the Caryatid female pillars, and part of the sculpted Parthenon frieze.

 The museum was built over an excavation site and visitors can see through the glass floor into the ruins below.
 Also, don’t miss the rooftop deck for views of the Acropolis!

 Tickets are required to enter the Acropolis Museum – and are separate from the Acropolis Hill Ticket.
-The line gets really long, so it is best to buy your Skip the Line Tickets in advance.
-Visitors should plan on spending about 2 hours here learning about the history of Ancient Greece.
+It’s best to buy your Skip the Line Tickets in advance.
+Plan on spending about 2 hours here learning about the history of Ancient Greece.

 Tips for Visiting the Athens Acropolis

-- Buy your ticket in advance online to avoid the long line.
+It’s very important to buy your ticket in advance online.
+This way, you can avoid the long line.

-- For our Athens Itinerary, we recommend visiting the Acropolis late in the day, when it is typically less crowded.
+For this itinerary, we recommend visiting the Acropolis late in the day, when it is typically less crowded.
 You could also opt to arrive first thing in the morning to beat the crowds and the heat.

-- Visitors typically spend about 1.5 hours at Acropolis Hill.
+Visitors typically spend about 1.5 hours at Acropolis Hill.
+Keep an eye on the time throughout the day to ensure you can enjoy the sites.

 Areopagus Hill – also called Mars Hill – is an Athens landmark sight.
 The rock appears in Greek mythology as the site where the gods held trials and doled out justice.